michel1991/ocp-java-11/advancedDesign/README.md

 The readPassword() method is considered safer than using readLine() for protected data, in part because it prevents passwords from entering the string pool, making option D incorrect.
 Option E is also incorrect, as the method does not perform any kind of encryption.
 For these reasons, option F is correct

-### What are some advantages of using private interface methods?
-(Choose all that apply.)
-* A. Improve polymorphism
-* B. Improve performance at runtime
-* C. Reduce code duplication
-* D. Backward compatibility
-* E. Encapsulate interface implementation
-* F. Portability

-You can reduce code duplication by moving shared code from default or static methods into a private or private static method.
-For this reason, option C is correct.
-Option E is also correct, as making interface methods private means users of the interface do not have access to them.
-The rest of the options are not related to private methods, although backward compatibility does apply to default methods.

 ### Which of the following are valid method modifiers that cannot be used together in a method declaration?
 (Choose all that apply.)
 * A. null and final
 * B. abstract and private